 - Image Stabilisation: Both cameras offer the same five axis IS system, good for up to 8 stops

-- Burst mode: Both cameras offer up to 12fps with mechanical shutter and 20fps with the electronic shutter.
+- Burst mode: Both cameras offer up to 12fps with the mechanical shutter.
+The R5 & R6 offer up to 20fps with the electronic shutter whilst the R6 Mark II offers up to 40fps with the electronic shutter.
 The R6 can maintain these burst speeds for longer due to the smaller file sizes

 - Autofocus: The camera’s share the same dual pixel AF system with eye tracking autofocus